ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 Kaggle: [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

-This dataset was generously provided by Olist, the largest department store in Brazilian marketplaces.
-Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
-Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.
-See more on website: www.olist.com
+This dataset is a valuable contribution from Olist, the leading department store in Brazilian marketplaces.
+Olist empowers small businesses throughout Brazil by providing easy access to a wide range of sales channels under one convenient contract.
+By selling products through the Olist Store, merchants can efficiently reach customers and seamlessly ship their orders with the help of Olist's trusted logistics partners.
+Discover more about what Olist offers at www.olist.com.

-After a customer purchases the product from Olist Store a seller gets notified to fulfill that order.
-Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.
+Upon purchasing a product from the Olist Store, sellers are promptly notified to fulfill the order, ensuring a swift and efficient process.
+Once the product is delivered or the estimated delivery date has passed, customers receive an email inviting them to complete a satisfaction survey.
+This valuable feedback allows them to rate their shopping experience and share their thoughts, helping Olist and its sellers to continually improve.

 ## Database Setup